cssreddyharsha/royale-ros/doc/dump_and_config.md

-royale-ros: Inspecting and configuring the camera/imager settings
+argus-ros: Inspecting and configuring the camera/imager settings
 =================================================================

-`royale-ros` provides access to the camera/imager parameters via the `Dump` and `Config` services on the camera nodelet.
-The approach employed by `royale-ros` is to encode the settings via a JSON serialization.
+`argus-ros` provides access to the camera/imager parameters via the `Dump` and `Config` services on the camera nodelet.
+The approach employed by `argus-ros` is to encode the settings via a JSON serialization.
 To inpsect the settings you use the `Dump` service to get a JSON encoding of the parameters.
 To mutate the settings you use the `Config` service by providing a JSON serialization of your